anchvo/pp4_django_project/testing.md

 All Python Files have been passed through the [CI PEP8 Python Linter](https://pep8ci.herokuapp.com/) and returned no errors except E501 line too long

 ## JavaScript Validation
-All JavaScript code has been passed through the [JSHint Validator](https://jshint.com/) and returned the general error E501 line too long, along with:
+All JavaScript code has been passed through the [JSHint Validator](https://jshint.com/) and returned the general error E501 line too long.
-Two Unused Variables : confirmDeleteHandler and main, which is expected and relates to the above mentioned error with the modal not loading

 ## CSS Validation
 All CSS code has been passed through the [Jigsaw Validator](https://jigsaw.w3.org/css-validator/) and returned no errors.